weaviate/weaviate/docs/en/contribute/contextionary.md

+---
+publishedOnWebsite: false
+title: Contextionary
+subject: OSS
+---

 # Contextionary

 The contextionary is a stand-alone library that can be used to understand words, in a certain context, and how they relate to each other.
-It is based on [Spotify's Annoy Library](https://github.com/spotify/annoy), but adds a wrapping layer to be more user friendly.
+It is based on [Spotify's Annoy Library](https://github.com/spotify/annoy) and the models are trained using [GloVe](https://github.com/stanfordnlp/GloVe), but adds a wrapping layer to be more user friendly.

 ## API
 The API that the user of this library will use is the Contextionary interface.